 This is NOT about you and how you have been offended, it’s about loving your brother or sister enough to say “this is hurting your walk with God and I love you too much not to speak the truth to you.”

 Neither is this about becoming spiritual fruit inspectors always looking for and pointing out the faults of others!
-But we, also, need to be willing, when necessary, to risk being rejected or misunderstood in order to lovingly confront a sinning brother or sister because of our love for them.
+But it is about being willing, when necessary, to risk being rejected or misunderstood in order to lovingly confront a sinning brother or sister because of our love for them.